-Presented in this document are the financial statements for fiscal year 2021-2022.
+Presented in this document are the financial statements for fiscal year 2022-2023.
 The emphasis of discussions about these statements will be on current year data.
-There are three financial statements presented: the Statement of Net Position; the Statement of Revenues, Expenses and Changes in Net Position; and the Statement of Cash Flows.
+There are three financial statements presented: the Statement of Net Position; the Statement of Revenues, Expenses and Changes in Fund Net Position; and the Statement of Cash Flows.

-The report of the College's financial statements provides an overview of its financial activities for the year and comparative amounts for the prior year.
+The report of the College's financial statements provides an overview of its financial activities and emphasizes the current year data.